sillsdev/web-languageforge/README.md

 - The Gitflow **master** branch is our **live** branch.
 - The Gitflow **develop** branch is our **master** branch.
 All pull requests go against **master**.

-If you are working on a site _Beta_ then it looks like normal Gitflow and pull requests go against the relevant **develop** branch.
+If you are working on a site _Beta_ then it looks like normal Gitflow and pull requests go against the relevant site **develop** branch.

 We merge from **master** to testing (**qa** branch) then ship from **qa** to **live**.